skusel/AES/README.md

 ## Design goals
 Written as a fun side project, the main purpose was to implement a working AES algorithm.

-I designed the library's interface to be intuitive for users by creating accurately named functions, using enums to define AES options, and providing documentation for all `encrypt` and `dcrypt` function calls.
+I designed the library's interface to be intuitive and safe for users by creating accurately named functions, enforcing that the user passes a correct key size, using enums to define AES options, and providing documentation for `encrypt` and `decrypt` function calls.
 The library's public interface is described in greater detail below.

 I also designed the library to support binary keys and data.
-As a result, the main interface accepts the key as a `const char*`.
-This allows the user to set each of the key's bytes to any value in the range [0, 255] or pass the key as an ascii string (i.e. "0123456789abcdef").
-It will not stop reading the key's bytes at the first NULL char.
+As a result, the main interface accepts the keys in two forms: as a `std::string_view` for string-like data and as a `std::array<char, 16|24|23>` for binary data.
+This allows the user to pass the key as an ascii string (i.e. "0123456789abcdef") or pass an array of each of the key's bytes, which can be set to any value in the range [0, 255].
+If the key is passed as a `std::array`, it will not stop reading the key's bytes at the first NULL char.
 Instead, it will stop reading when the expected key length is hit - 16 for AES-128, 24 for AES-192, and 32 for AES-256.
 Additionally, the files are read in and written to as binary data, so this library is capable of encrypting and decrypting a wide range of file types.

 For the most part, I preferenced quick look-ups over "on-the-fly" computations.
 The key schedule is precomputed and stored in a vector rather than computed "on-the-fly".
 Similarly, an AES s-box and inverse s-box are stored in two 256-byte arrays, which is faster than the alternative: an inverse GF(2^8) and affine mapping computation.
 On the other hand, the "mix columns" step performs [finite field multiplication](https://en.wikipedia.org/wiki/Finite_field_arithmetic#Multiplication) using a variation of the peasent multiplication algorithm.
 This algorithm is slower than a table lookup but removes the need for finite field multiplication tables in code.